lee2sman/nosebook/log.md

 <a id="week-of-patching-2026"></a>

+## 2026-07-08

+For Day 3 of #weekofpatching I played synth and venova in a 3 hour jam sesh with drums, guitar, bass, keyboard, and an egyptian rapper, rapping in arabic.
+It was really fun and good practice.
+Most of it was recorded.

+We created a [mastodon account for L5](https://merveilles.town/@L5@tldr.nettime.org) on nettime, hooray!

 ## 2026-07-07

 I wasn't super happy with my day2 #weekofpatching experiments on the modular synth but I did save recordings and my favorite was an accident where i recorded mini loops of my voice testing the microphone into the make noise morphagene.
 I like the little jittery glitches.